alamgirqazi/blog/_posts/2017-06-15-DontSweatTheSmallStuff.md

 #### Reading Notes:

-The greatest discovery of my generation is that a human being can alter his life by altering his attitude. —WILLIAM JAMES
+The greatest discovery of my generation is that a human being can alter his life by altering his attitude. — WILLIAM JAMES

 We often rush around looking busy, trying to solve problems, but in reality, we are often compounding them.